Edit Blog Post

 three more of my colleagues - Lee and Marion, who were staying in the same hotel, and Ricky, a colleague from Singapore flying back out that night.

 Looking for somewhere to eat, we walked from Powell towards the ferry building.

 I had noticed it when I first got out at Powell at the start of the week, but we all noticed it again as we walked along Market Street - the sheer number of homeless people.
 I'm not sure why there are so many - I guess the climate here is fairly mild, but they were literally everywhere.
 Does the high social tolerance here extend to homeless people?
 As I was buying my BART card at the start of the week, a guy came up to me and asked me where I was going.
 I told him the airport, which costs $8, and he then offered me a BART which he said had $10 on it, for the $8 I was about to pay into the machine.
 I don't know why I trusted him but I paid him for the card which did in fact have $10 on it.
-But wow, all for a $2 profit - he must be
+He must be living rough to have bothered with all that.

 Bridge linking San Francisco to Oakland, looking pretty at night.

 On the water side of the ferry building were a few restaurants that looked quite nice, but some of them were more like lunch places and were closing up and the others were pretty expensive - even if you're expensing your subsistence, you don't want to take the piss.
 We eventually walked around the corner to Pier 2 and found restaurant called Sinbad's.

 The waiter in there was a Chinese man who you could describe as a bit of salesman and a bit of a showman while being rather irritable at the same time.
 You could say he was a bit crazy.